rcy222/PDF-Analytics/README.md

 ## Information Requirements
-  1. The list of directories in the csv file must be in PDF format, i.e. the last 4 character of each item on the list must be ".pdf"
+  1. A `Link.csv` file must be present in the project directory, data subfolder.
+The list of directories in the csv file must be in PDF format, i.e. the last 4 character of each item on the list must be ".pdf"
+  2. The `PDFtotext.exe` must be present at the project directory Download instruction, credit @s2t2
+      1. Go to https://www.xpdfreader.com/download.html and click "Download the Xpdf tools"
+      2. Uncompress/extract the zip file, and move the folder to a location like the Desktop or the Programs directory.
+      3. Inside the unzipped folder, copy the file `bin64/pdftotext.exe` into your project repository

 ### Information Inputs

   1. URLs and/or file directories in csv format
-  2. A `Link.csv` file containing a list of files or URL expected to exist in each repository.
+  2. A `Link.csv` file containing a list of files or URL expected to exist in each repository

 ### Information Outputs
   1. A command prompt output containing the results of the word counts and top 10 words.